 The Eck Institute for Global Health (EIGH) seeks to support graduate participation in global health research and training projects in low- and middle-income countries or resource-limited domestic sites.
 The purpose of this funding is to enable researchers to contribute to the global health enterprise through research and training activities, and to build global partnerships.

 These grants can also support travel and research of students and faculty from low- and middle-income countries or resource-limited domestic sites to the University of Notre Dame to work with an EIGH faculty member.

 The following categories are eligible to apply for this program:

-- Full-time regular faculty (i.e. T&R, research faculty, and Special Professional faculty) who are eligible to submit research grants at the University of Notre Dame or the Indiana University School of Medicine – South Bend.
+- Advised by full-time regular faculty (i.e. T&R, research faculty, and Special Professional faculty) who are eligible to submit research grants at the University of Notre Dame or the Indiana University School of Medicine – South Bend.
 Research and Special Professional faculty must document their independence as described in Section 1 of the proposal form.

-- Active member of the Eck Institute for Global Health (please contact the Program Director for information on how to become a member).
+- Advised by an active member of the Eck Institute for Global Health (please contact the Program Director for information on how to become a member).
 An active member consistently affiliates themselves with the Institute on their grant proposals.

 Applications will be reviewed on a rolling basis but must be received a minimum of 45 days before the planned travel.